xwmx/search.sh/README.md

 # search.sh

-A command line search multi-tool. search.sh provides a common interface for both local file and full text searches, as well as web searches.
+A command line search multi-tool written in Bash. search.sh provides a common interface for both local file and full text searches, as well as web searches.

 ## Local Search